All Products

 • Cross-node variables are not supported in real-time tasks.

-• When backfilling data for a node that uses cross-node parameters, ensure to backfill data for both the ancestor node providing the parameters and the current node.
+• When backfilling data for a node that uses cross-node parameters, you must backfill data for both the ancestor node that provides the parameters and the current node.

 Variable assignment description